The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

-Early 1960s In 1964, Sergio Corbucci directed The Great Silence (Il grande silenzio), starring Jean-Louis Trintignant as a mute gunfighter with a revenge-fueled vendetta against a group of bounty hunters.
+The early 1960s In 1964, Sergio Corbucci, directed The Great Silence (Il grande silenzio), starring Jean-Louis Trintignant as a mute gunfighter with a revenge-fueled vendetta against a group of bounty hunters.
 This film was a huge success all over the world.

-The same year, Sergio Sollima directed Face to Face (Faccia a faccia) starring Henry Fonda and Terence Hill, who became two of the most popular spaghetti western stars of the late 1960s.
+The same year, Sergio Sollima directed Face to Face (Faccia a faccia), starring Henry Fonda and Terence Hill.
+They became two of the most popular spaghetti western stars of the late 1960s.

 The two films kicked off what would be known as “the golden age” of the subgenre.
 Other popular entries included The Good, the Bad, and the Ugly (1966), Once Upon a Time in the West (1968),